 General Information

-Brief summary
+Brief Summary

 The Graduate School of Computing in Medicine and Life Sciences was established in 2007, funded within the Excellence Initiative of the German Governments.
 It links the three main fields of research of the university: medicine, informatics and life science.
 All main facilities are located on one campus.
 More than 60 fully funded doctoral students from 15 countries are currently enrolled.
-The scientific programme of the school has found widespread recognition, and the school is now a leading research centre in several fields.
-Among these fields are optical coherence tomography, magnetic particle imaging, as well as research on memory and sleep.
-In 2010, the Leibniz prize, the highest scientific award in Germany was awarded to Jan Born, deputy academic director of the Graduate School.
-The interdisciplinary structures implemented by the school have sharpened the research focus of the university, and internal administrative structures were simplified.
+The scientific programme of the school has found widespread recognition, and the school is now a leading research center in several fields; the most prominent being optical coherence tomography, magnetic particle imaging, and research on memory and sleep.
+In 2010, the Leibniz prize, the highest scientific award in Germany, was awarded to Jan Born, deputy academic director of the graduate school.
+The interdisciplinary structures implemented by the school have both sharpened the research focus of the university as well as simplified internal administrative structures.
 The university senate is now responsible for all doctoral affairs, which reflects the close interdisciplinary collaboration within the new doctoral programmes.
-An incentive programme for attracting third-party funding was set up during the first phase.
-With this programme, the school has attracted a substantial amount of external funding, and nearly 50 percent of student stipends now stem from external sources.
+An incentive programme for attracting third-party funding was set up during the first phase, resulting in a substantial amount of external funding:Nearly 50 percent of student stipends now stem from external sources.

-The first goal of the renewal proposal is to ensure that the fast-track path, which was implemented during the first funding phase, and which allows for enrolling PhD students directly after their bachelor’s degree will become the standard path for obtaining a PhD degree at the host university.
+The first goal of this renewal proposal is to make the fast-track path, which was implemented during the first funding phase and which allows for enrolling PhD students directly after their bachelor’s degree, the standard path for obtaining a PhD degree at the host university.
 To this end, an interdisciplinary research programme with four research branches based on the new curricula has been specified in this renewal proposal.
 The four branches address research in: (1) image and signal computing, (2) interventional neural engineering, (3) neural processing and brain signal analysis, and (4) human systems biology.
-The second goal of the renewal proposal is to implement effective measures for doctoral candidates pursuing an academic career.
-39 percent of the doctoral students now enrolled are women, which is particularly impressive for a graduate programme in engineering.
+The second goal of this renewal proposal is to implement effective measures for supporting doctoral candidates pursuing an academic career.
+Currently, 39% of the doctoral students enrolled are women, which is particularly impressive for a graduate programme in engineering.
 We anticipate that a large number of the doctoral students now enrolled can be encouraged to apply for postdoctoral positions and junior professor positions.
-Among the structural measures to be implemented within the renewal proposal are a university-wide graduate centre/career centre, internship exchange programmes with partner universities, independent interdisciplinary work groups for junior professors, a mentoring system where junior professors help highly motivated students in preparing for an academic career, as well as support for setting up a teaching programme within the graduate curricula.
+Among the structural measures to be implemented within the renewal proposal are a university-wide graduate and career center, internship exchange programmes with partner universities, as well as support for setting up a teaching programme within the graduate curricula.
+A special focus lies on the role of junior professorships within the school, who shall be supported to setup independent interdisciplinary work groups and who will mentor highly motivated students in preparing for an academic career.

 Zusammenfassung des Gesamtkonzepts (Deutsch)